Meetings

 • Provide a building for Boy and Girl Scouts and Cubs and Brownie troops to meet as well as Financial support for their activities.
 Scholarships awarded annually to deserving DURHAM HIGH SCHOOL graduates (One thousand dollars per year for four years).

-• Contribute $100 per member to International, State and District 31-O projects to aid the visually and hearing impaired(over $7,000 per year).
+• Contribute to International, State and District 31-O projects to aid the visually and hearing impaired.

-• support other fund raising project such as Habitat for Humanity and various projects to assist university teaching hospitals in Eye Research and treatment including ongoing contributions for equipment and buildings.
+• Support other fund raising project such as Habitat for Humanity, Durham Crop Walk and various projects to assist university teaching hospitals in Eye Research and treatment including ongoing contributions for equipment and buildings.

-• We recycle used eyeglasses and hearing aids.
-Please bring your used eyeglasses and hearing aids to the donation box located in front of our Scout Center at 1850 Hillandale Rd.
+• We recycle used eyeglasses, hearing aids and cell phones.
+Please bring these used items to the donation box located in front of our Scout Center at 1850 Hillandale Rd.

 How we raise our funds

 • The Pancake Jamboree is the continuation of a Durham tradition that takes place on election day each year at the Downtown Durham Armory 220 Foster St..
-This year we start on Monday November 7, 4pm to 8pm and continue on Tuesday November 8 from 6:30am to 8pm.
-Tickets are $8 in advance, $10 at the door.
+This year we start on Monday November 4th, 4pm to 8pm and continue on Tuesday November 8 from 6:30am to 8pm.
+Tickets are $10 in advance, $12 at the door.
 Kids 6 and under eat free with adult purchase and supervision.
-Contact Ruth Anne Kennedy at ruthannekennedy@juno.com for advance ticket sales
+Contact Bill Gresham for advance ticket sales at greshamlaw@att.net

-• The Tenth Annual Lions Club Golf Tournament at Croasdaile Country Club was a huge success!
-There were 80+ players and we raised in excess of $15,000 for our 501(c)3 tax deductible organization and to the benefit of those we help.
+• The 16th Annual Lions Club Golf Tournament at Croasdaile Country Club was a huge success!
+There were 80+ players and we raised funds for our 501(c)3 tax deductible organization and to the benefit of those we help.

 • We sell brooms manufactured by the BLIND.